- Adoption Exemption

 The personal exemption increases are triggered if inflation-adjusted growth in the baseline tax collections (i.e., tax collections adjusted for the impact of tax law and administrative changes and annual growth in the Boston Consumer Price Index) for the prior fiscal year exceeds +2.5% and the inflation-adjusted change in baseline taxes for each consecutive 3 month period between August and December of the previous year is greater than 0%.

-The personal exemption amounts, effective for the 2013 taxable year, are as follows:
+The personal exemption amounts, effective for taxable years beginning in 2008 , are as follows:

 |Filing Status||2013 Exemption Amount|